TG9541/stm8ef/STM8L101F3/README.md

 # STM8L101F3P6 Base Image

-This folder contains the configuration for the sub-family of STM8L "Low density" devices described in [RM0013](https://www.st.com/content/ccc/resource/technical/document/reference_manual/73/41/6f/b1/fd/45/4e/18/CD00184503.pdf/files/CD00184503.pdf/jcr:content/translations/en.CD00184503.pdf) with 8K Flash ROM and 1.5K RAM (plus 64 option bytes).
-Compared to other STM8L devices they have more RAM but a much reduced feature set (no ADC, no RTC, no DMA, no EEPROM ... see below).
+This folder contains a configuration for [RM0013](https://www.st.com/content/ccc/resource/technical/document/reference_manual/73/41/6f/b1/fd/45/4e/18/CD00184503.pdf/files/CD00184503.pdf/jcr:content/translations/en.CD00184503.pdf) STM8L "Low density" devices a sub-family with 8K Flash ROM and 1.5K RAM (plus 64 option bytes).
+Compared to other STM8L devices these provide more RAM but otherwise a much reduced feature set (no ADC, no RTC, no DMA, no EEPROM ...).
+For most designs the STM8L051F3 is a better choice unless you need more RAM or a comparator.

 The following datasheets apply:

 * [STM8L101F1, STM8L101F2/G2 and STM8L101F3/G3/K3](https://www.st.com/resource/en/datasheet/stm8l101f1.pdf)
 * [STM8L001J3M3](https://www.st.com/resource/en/datasheet/stm8l001j3.pdf)

-The STM8L101 family basically consists of one chip with 20pin, 28pin and 32pin package options.
-The STM8L101F3P6 (TSSOP20 package) is widely available.

-Several differences between the STM8L101 and other STM8L devices (e.g. option bytes) delayed support by STM8 eForth for a long time.
+Several differences between the STM8L101 and other STM8L devices (e.g. option bytes) delayed STM8 eForth support for a long time.
 [Using OpenOCD](https://hackaday.io/project/16097-eforth-for-cheap-stm8s-gadgets/log/184032-openocd-config-files-for-stm8l-low-density-devices) changed that and STM8 eForth now supports NVM, the TIM2 based BG task and the simulated serial interface.
-The ordinary workflows can be used.
+The ordinary STM8 eForth workflows can be used.

 ## The STM8L101 STM8L sub-family

+The STM8L101 family consists of one chip with 8pin, 20pin, 28pin and 32pin package options.
+The STM8L101F3P6 (TSSOP20 package) is widely available and relatively cheap.

-STM8L101 devices provide 1.5K RAM which means that there is more headroom than in the other STM8 Low Density devices.
-On the other side the feature set is much reduced compared to RM0031 devices (e.g. STM8L051F3):
+STM8L101 devices provide 1.5K RAM which means there is more headroom than in the other STM8 Low Density devices.
+On the other side the feature set is much smaller compared to RM0031 STM8L "Low densit" devices (e.g. STM8L051F3):

 * no ADC (two comparators are the only analog peripherals)
 * advanced features from other STM8L devices (e.g. DMA, RTC, RI) are absent
+* no USART half-duplex mode
-* Data Flash area instead of a dedicated EEPROM blocks
+* Data Flash area instead of dedicated EEPROM blocks
-* Option bytes and the STM8L Option bytes block MASS can only be unlock through ICP (SWIM), not through the CPU
+* Option bytes and the STM8L Option bytes block be unlocked through ICP (SWIM), not in IAP (through the CPU)
-* only few clock options (e.g. no HSE, no LSE, no LSI (38kHz) as CPU clock and no clock fail-over)
+* only few clock options (e.g. no HSE, no LSE, no LSI CPU clock)
+* no clock safety features and only one watchdog

+On the plus side, configuration is easier (because there is less to be configured) and there is an AWU (Auto Wakeup Unit) like in the STM8S family.

 ## STM8 eForth Programming